Harlow Shapley: Conversion to Hubble's ideas

 He is also known to have opposed Edwin Hubble's observations that there are additional galaxies in the universe other than the Milky Way.
 Shapley fiercely critiqued Hubble and regarded his work as junk science.
 However, after he received a letter from Hubble showing Hubble's observed light curve of V1, a Cepheid variable star in the Andromeda galaxy, he withdrew his criticism.
 He reportedly told a colleague, "Here is the letter that destroyed my universe."
 He also encouraged Hubble to write a paper for a joint meeting of the American Astronomical Society and American Association for the Advancement of Science.
 Hubble's findings went on to fundamentally reshape the scientific view of the universe.

-Despite having earlier argued strongly against the idea of galaxies other than our Milky Way, Shapley went on to make significant progress in the research of the distribution of galaxies, working between 1925 and 1932.
+Despite having earlier argued strongly against the idea of galaxies other than the Milky Way, Shapley went on to make significant progress in the research of the distribution of galaxies, working between 1925 and 1932.
 In this time period, with the Harvard College Observatory, he worked to map 76,000 galaxies.
 One of the first astronomers to believe in the existence of galaxy superclusters, Shapley later discovered a large and distant example, which was later named the Shapley Supercluster.
 He estimated the distance to this supercluster at 231 Mpc, which is within 15% of the currently accepted value.

 Harvard College Observatory

-He served as director of the HCO from 1921–1952.
+He served as director of the HCO from 1921 to 1952.
 During this time, he hired Cecilia Payne, who, in 1925, became the first person to earn a doctorate at Radcliffe College in the field of astronomy, for work done at Harvard College Observatory.

 From 1941 he was on the original standing committee of the Foundation for the Study of Cycles.
-He also served on the board of trustees of Science Service, now known as Society for Science & the Public, from 1935–1971.
+He also served on the board of trustees of Science Service, now known as Society for Science & the Public, from 1935 to 1971.